yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation.md

 ### Backup and Restore
 Since backup and restore is done at the tablet level, for colocated tables, we cannot backup individual tables.
-We’ll need to make the backup / restore scripts work for the entire DB instead of per table.
+We'll need to make the backup / restore scripts work for the entire DB instead of per table.

 ### Postgres system tables bloat
 Having a huge number of databases can result in high load on the master since each database will create 200+ postgres system tables.